Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-The average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage.
-Comprehensive costs an estimated $306, collision insurance costs $506, and liability coverage costs $398.
-Liability-only insurance costs as little as $460 a year, and high-risk driver insurance costs around $2,950.
-Teens cost the most to insure at up to $5,078 a year.
+Average insurance rates for a Chevrolet Suburban are $1,368 a year with full coverage.
+Comprehensive costs an estimated $306 a year, collision costs $506, and liability costs around $398.
+A policy with just liability insurance costs as low as $460 a year, with coverage for high-risk drivers costing around $2,950.
+16-year-old drivers receive the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-Includes $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all states and for different Suburban trim levels.
+Rates are based on $500 deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
+Rates are averaged for all U.S. states and Suburban trim levels.

 Use the form below to get customized rates for your location.